 - 1. The Board shall provide, without cost to the teacher, group term life insurance protection in the amount of \$2,500 to be paid to the teacher's designated beneficiary.
 In the event of accidental death, the insurance will pay double the specified amount. - 2.
 The Board will provide \$12.50 per month to be applied as the teacher desires toward one or more of the following options available through the Michigan Education Special Services Association: - a.
 Hospitalization and major medical for the insured and dependents. - b.
 Group term life insurance. - c.
 Salary protection beginning the eighth day of disability. - d.
 Separate major medical (\$500 deductible). - 3.
 If a man and wife are employed by the Board, they may apply both benefits toward their insurance program. - 4.
-The Board's insurance contribution shall continue for twelve (12) full months.
+The Board's insurance contribution shall begin July 1, or the date of first employment, and terminate June 30.